-Mr Bellman was an employee of the Defendant and his attacker, Mr John Major, was aand shareholder of the Defendant company (Northampton Recruitment Ltd).
+Mr Bellman was an employee of the Defendant and his attacker, Mr John Major, was a director and shareholder of the Defendant company (Northampton Recruitment Ltd).
 Following heavy drinking, and in the early hours of the morning, Mr Bellman ended up having a heated argument about the placement of another employee within the organisation.
 This culminated in Mr Major punching Mr Bellman, causing him to fall and hit his head on the marble floor in the hotel reception and as a result, Mr Bellman suffered severe brain damage rendering him unable to manage his own affairs.

 The parties had followed their work Christmas party with further drinks at a hotel which had not been pre-planned, but the Defendant company had paid for the taxis for those who wished to continue to the hotel, as well as the majority of the alcoholic drinks.